 I was born in 1976, so that’s many years after the day Malaysia stamped itself as independent from a British colony.
 When I was a child, I fairly understood it from school and what I saw in the newspapers or tele, not much from friends, my parents or my grandparents, as they were busy working to earn an income or daily responsibilities.

-The Young Indian Guy
+The Young Punjabi Guy

 Son Of Earth

 At times I joke with my friends?
 So I’m not ‘son of earth’ enough for Malaysia?
 I remember my birth cert saying I was born in Ipoh, Perak (I think thats a ‘soil’ in Malaysia.. yes?).
-In the other hand I made it my own freedom too, a day I would do something special for myself.
+In the other hand I made it my own freedom too, a day I would do something special for myself and others.
 So today I celebrated with friends out on the streets, photographing amazing scenes of other Malaysians and celebrate together with them.
 I lived the day through their stories.

 Today it could be about our own freedom, our own Independence, it’s about celebrating and sharing your freedom with those unfortunate that are forgotten or celebrating your own ‘Merdeka’ to show you are truly free from the ‘bubble’ of society.

 “Independence’ is no longer just about governments, corporations, politics or past history, it’s also about our cultures, our values and being in a balance and fair society.
 That’s where humanity, empathy and social awareness is born out from too.
+The freedom of living.

 Without a growing healthy community, humanity and ‘Merdeka’ would loose its meaning then.
 It’s also about the poor, the tribal children living in poverty and the families living with no basic needs.
 Are they really ‘free’ today?
-How can we truly be free when so many are still living in poverty or not given equal rights?
-It’s 2014 friends… not 1957 anymore.
+How can we truly be free when so many are still living in poverty or not given equal opportunities?

 We fought a political battle to gain this beautiful country’s freedom from the British, then we start discriminating our own people, by race, religious politics and ethnicity.
 So how are we free again?